 Stay up-to-date in pulmonary and critical care.
 No spam.

-A consensus panel led by V. Marco Ranieri, Gordon Rubenfeld, Arthur Slutsky et al announced a new definition and severity classfication system for acute respiratory distress syndrome (ARDS) that aims to simplify the diagnosis and better prognosticate outcomes from the life-threatening pulmonary illness.
+An expert panel announced a new definition and severity classfication system for acute respiratory distress syndrome (ARDS) that aims to simplify the diagnosis and better prognosticate outcomes from the life-threatening pulmonary illness.

-The proposed "Berlin definition" predicted mortality ever-so-slightly better than the existing definition (created at the 1994 American-European Consensus Conference/AECC), when applied to a cohort of 4,400 patients from past randomized trials.
-The Berlin definition would include the following:
+The proposed "Berlin definition of ARDS" predicted mortality ever-so-slightly better than the existing ARDS criteria (created at the 1994 American-European Consensus Conference/AECC), when applied to a cohort of 4,400 patients from past randomized trials.
+The Berlin definition includes the following ARDS criteria:

 - Onset of ARDS (diagnosis) must be acute, as defined as within 7 days of some defined event, which may be sepsis, pneumonia, or simply a patient's recognition of worsening respiratory symptoms.
 (Most cases of ARDS occur within 72 hours of recognition of the presumed trigger.)

 - Bilateral opacities consistent with pulmonary edema must be present but may be detected on CT or chest X-ray.